bharat1704/bharat1704/README.md

 🌟 **Welcome to my GitHub profile!**

 - 🔭  I’m curious about the DevOps, the MERN Stack, Cybersecurity, and Web3 technologies.
-- 🌱 Currently honing my skills in the **MERN stack** and experimenting with modern development practices.
+- 🌱 Currently honing my skills in the **MERN stack and Devops** and experimenting with modern development practices.
 - 🎯 My mission is to build impactful solutions and contribute to projects that challenge the status quo.

 ---